MorningSide, Detroit

 MorningSide is a neighborhood on the east side of Detroit, Michigan.
 The area is bounded by Harper Avenue and Interstate 94 on the north, Mack Avenue to the south, East Outer Drive and Whittier on the east and Alter Road and East Outer Drive to the west.
 The local association that shares the name MorningSide with the community is a collaboration of residents working together to take care of this area.

-Michigan Radio has made Morningside the subject of in depth coverage.
+Michigan Public has made Morningside the subject of in depth coverage.

 History

 MorningSide began as a French settlement of ribbon farms late in the 1700s.
 Since the only reliable method of travel was by boat or canoe, access to Lake Saint Clair and the Detroit River was a necessity.
 French settlers established “ribbon farms” which were long narrow strips of land that stretched inland for miles.
 These narrow farms each provided access to waterways for drinking water, fishing and transportation; and to the land for timber, farming and game.
 Some of the ribbon farms that would later become part of MorningSide were owned by Alec Trombly, P. Trombly, Robert Trombly, Mrs. L. Brown, Mrs. Turner and G. Martin.

 These ribbon farms were collectively part of Grosse Pointe Township, until the end of the 19th century, when Detroit annexed “large portions of the township of Grosse Pointe.”

 Detroit's population had grown in response to auto manufacturing.
 Jobs were plentiful and working wages supported middle-class mobility.
 Ribbon farms, which had been farmed for decades, now were redeveloped into sub-divisions for housing.
 The MorningSide neighborhood blossomed in response to Detroit's middle-class housing needs into a collection of real estate sub-divisions.

 Alter Road stretches through the MorningSide community and Detroit's east side and runs roughly four miles in length.
 In recent history, The Detroit Grosse Pointe Collaborative has been working to revitalize the east side of Detroit which leads to Grosse Pointe Park.
 The plan has revolved around promoting real estate development, beautification efforts, community organizing and long-term maintenance.

 In 2014 the governments of Grosse Pointe Park and Detroit reached an agreement to establish a gateway between the two communities and to remove a marketplace along Alter Road that was viewed as separating the two communities.